 This is all just another instance of Church’s Law, the scientific law stating that any formalism for defining computable functions will turn out to be equivalent to, say, the λ-calculus when it comes to definability of number-theoretic functions.
 (Ordinarily Church’s Law is called Church’s Thesis, but for reasons given in my Practical Foundations book, I prefer to give it the full status of a scientific law.)
 Type theory is, in this respect, no better than any other formalism for defining computable functions.
 By now we have such faith in Church’s Law that this remark is completely unsurprising, even boring to state explicitly.

 So it may come as a surprise to learn that Church’s Law is false.
 I’m being provocative here, so let me explain what I mean before I get flamed to death on the internet.
-(The only worse offense is pointing out the deficiencies of object-oriented programming, but we’ll leave that for another occasion.)
 The point I wish to make is that there is an important distinction between the external and the internal properties of a theory.
 For example, in first-order logic the Löwenheim-Skolem Theorem tells us that if a first-order theory has an infinite model, then it has a countable model.
 This implies that, externally to ZF set theory, there are only countably many sets, even though internally to ZF set theory we can carry out Cantor’s argument to show that the powerset operation takes us to exponentially higher cardinalities far beyond the countable.
 One may say that the “reason” is that the evidence for the countability of sets is a bijection that is not definable within the theory, so that it cannot “understand” its own limitations.
 This is a good thing.